jpype-project/jpype/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~

 JPype is known to work on Linx, OSX, Windows, and Cygwin.
 To make it easier to
-those who have not build CPython modules before here are some helpful tips for
+those who have not built CPython modules before here are some helpful tips for
 different machines.

 Debian/Ubuntu